msokk/electron-render-service/README.md

 * `WINDOW_HEIGHT` - Default window height (default: `768`)
 * `HOSTNAME` - Hostname to accept Express connections on (default: `0.0.0.0`)
 * `PORT` - (default: `3000`)
+* `CHROMIUM_CLI_SWITCHES` - Comma separated list of Chromium command line switches to append.
+For example pass `ignore-certificate-errors` as value to render self-signed pages (at your own risk).

 ## Delayed Rendering